Start My Answer

 Here are three easy steps to getting JPMCB's hard inquiries removed from your report.

-Check with the company that pulled your credit
+1. Check with the company that pulled your credit.

 Remember that applying for a credit card gives JPMCB the authority to pull your full credit report.
-So be sure that you sent no such application before disputing the entry with the company.
+So, be sure you did not send an application before disputing the entry with the company.

 JPMorgan Chase Bank sometimes appears on your report because someone illegally used your identity to open an account with the bank.
-Whenever you suspect that to be the case, report the issue immediately to the FTC on the identity theft website.
+Whenever you suspect that this ise the case, report the issue immediately to the FTC on the identity theft website.

 You should also report unrecognized authorized user permissions.
 Being an authorized user of a loved one's credit card affects your credit report.
 You are not required to make payments for the card.
 However, late payments and accounts in collections affect your score negatively.